AntonShipitsin/ringBuffer/cv.md

 # Anton Shipitsin
----

 ## Contact information:
 * **Location:** Kazakhstan, Almaty
 *  **Tel:** +77012233515
 *  **Mail:** antonshipitsin@gmail.com
 *  **GitHub:** [AntonShipitsin](https://github.com/AntonShipitsin)
----

 ## About me:
-Hi!
+Hi.
 My name is Anton.
 I am from Almaty - most beautiful city in Kazakhstan.I like travel, listen and play music and recently i like to  programming and to  understand  how is tech staff  works.
 I am responsible and diligent and ready to learn something new to be a good developer in near future.
----

 ## Skilz:
 - HTML (basic level)
 - SCC (basic level)
 - JavaScript (basic level)
 - Figma
- ---

 ```
 <body>
     <div class="wrapper">